CybersecurityLuxembourg/openxeco-core/oxe-api/README.md

 $ sudo apt install npm -y
 ```

-To run the PyCQA/prospector
+To run the PyCQA/prospector use the command below.

 ```
 $ npm install prospector
 $ prospector -i venv/ --no-autodetect
 ```

-To run the PyCQA/bandit
+To run the PyCQA/bandit use the command below.

 ```
 $ sudo apt install bandit